KaioAmim/KaioAmim/README.md

 **`Developer Jr. 👩🏻‍💻`**

-My name is Kaio, i'm 18 years old and from Brazil 🧑🏻.
+My name is Kaio, i'm 19years old and from Brazil 🧑🏻.
 Hold a technical degree in Systems Development and am currently pursuing a in Information Systems at university 📚.
 I’m seeking an opportunity in the field.
 My goal is to become a full stack developer 💼.

 <p align="left">
     <a href="https://www.instagram.com/KaioAmim_">